Last updated: December 9, 2020

 The following is a curated review of key information and literature about this topic.
 It is not comprehensive of all data related to this subject.

 Remdesivir is the first drug found to have a beneficial effect on hospitalized patients with COVID-19.
 Remdesivir is an intravenous nucleotide prodrug of an adenosine analog that was initially developed during the 2013 Ebola epidemic (Weston, March 2020; Brown, September 2019).
 When metabolized to its active form, remdesivir interferes with RNA polymerase and is thought to lead to premature termination of RNA transcription.
 It is also able to evade viral exonuclease proofreading.

-IDSA guidelines recommend the use of remdesivir in SARS-CoV-2 infection among hospitalized patients with severe COVID-19 disease (defined as patients with SpO2 ≤94% on room air, or patients who require supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation).
+IDSA guidelines recommend use of remdesivir among hospitalized patients with severe COVID-19 (defined as patients with SpO2 ≤94% on room air, or patients who require supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation).